Helping millions of people navigate the world of technology.

 Click on the Discover option

-Step 3: Click on the toggle next to the Show Discover option to disable the Copilot button.
+Step 3: Toggle off Show Discover to disable the Copilot button.

 disable the Bing Chat button.

 After the new update, Microsoft Edge is automatically configured to launch with the new Copilot button feature.
-So, we will modify the Edge shortcut to launch the browser without a specific policy that prevents loading the Copilot button.
 The only limitation of this solution is that it’s a workaround, and the future Edge update might disable it.
-Also, you’ll need to run the Edge browser using the modified shortcut only.
+Also, you must run the Edge browser using the modified shortcut only.

 First, we will disable the Startup Boost feature; otherwise, the modification won’t work.
 Repeat the following steps:

-Step 1: Open the Edge browser and go to the address bar.
-Type edge://settings/system and press Enter.
+Step 1: Open the Edge browser, type edge://settings/system, and press Enter.

-Step 2: On the System settings page, click on the toggle next to Startup Boost to disable it.
+Step 2: On the System settings page, disable the toggle for Startup Boost.
 Close the Edge browser.

 On the System settings page

 Step 3: Next, go to the desktop and right-click on the Microsoft Edge shortcut.
-Select the Properties option from the context menu.
+Select Properties.

 Select the Properties option

-Step 4: In the Properties window, locate the Target option.
-Click on the target location string and replace the pre-defined path with the following path.
+Step 4: Locate the Target option.
+Replace the pre-defined path with the following path.

 "C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" --disable-features=msUndersideButton